demisto/content/Packs/SkyhighSecureWebGateway/Integrations/SkyhighSecureWebGatewayOnPrem/README.md

-Manages the block and allow lists within Skyhigh Secure Web Gateway This integration was integrated and tested with version 11.2.9 of Skyhigh Secure Web Gateway (On Prem)
+Manages the block and allow lists within Skyhigh Secure Web Gateway.
+This integration was integrated and tested with version 11.2.9 of Skyhigh Secure Web Gateway (On Prem)

 ## Configure Skyhigh Secure Web Gateway (On Prem) on Cortex XSOAR